Land Value Taxation in theory and practice

 Journalist Martin Wolf (of the Financial Times) says The case for a land value tax is overwhelming.

 A reform similar to the Pennsylvania approach– taxing improvements at a lower percentage of value than land) — has been proposed for Detroit.
+It was recently evaluated by a number of prominent economists.

 Jeff Smith reports on 28 places (and groups of places) where land value tax has been helpful.